BioNet Web Service issue

-Vegetation classification data and maps are brought together to provide a single resource stored in BioNet and discoverable on the SEED portal.
+Vegetation classification data and maps are combined to provide a single resource stored in BioNet and discoverable on the SEED (Sharing and Enabling Environmental Data) portal.

-- The Trees Near Me NSW mobile app and website are available for quick and easy access to the SVTM.
+- The Trees Near Me NSW mobile app and website are available for quick and easy access to the State Vegetation Type Map.

-- The Plot to PCT Assignment Tool is available, making it easier to identify the correct PCT using standard floristic survey plot data in eastern NSW.
+- The Plot to PCT Assignment Tool is available, making identifying the correct plant community type easier using standard floristic survey plot data in eastern New South Wales.

 NSW vegetation classification hierarchy

-Plant Community Type (PCT) descriptions and data are maintained in the BioNet Vegetation Classification application.
+Plant community type descriptions and data are maintained in the BioNet Vegetation Classification application.

-A summary list of PCTs is available by clicking ‘download’ on the BioNet Plant Community Type Data page.
+A summary list of plant community types is available by clicking download on the BioNet Plant Community Type Data page.

 BioNet flora survey plots

-NSW and nationally listed threatened species, populations and Threatened Ecological Communities (TECs) are expertly associated to PCTs and hence to Vegetation Classes and Vegetation Formations.
-This provides an indication of potential threatened species habitat or the potential presence of a TEC Threatened species, threatened populations and TEC PCT associations can be downloaded.
+New South Wales and nationally listed threatened species, populations and threatened ecological communities (TECs) are expertly associated with plant community types, vegetation classes, and vegetation formations.
+This indicates potential threatened species habitat or the potential presence of a threatened ecological community.
+Threatened species, threatened populations and threatened ecological community plant community type associations can be downloaded.

 Vegetation condition benchmarks

-What tools and applications are linked to IBVD?
+What tools and applications are linked to Integrated BioNet Vegetation Data?

-Trees Near Me NSW delivers map and PCT information in an easy to use mobile app and web site.
-It allows users to find information on PCTs within areas of 200 metres, 400 metres and 1000 metres of any location in New South Wales.
+Trees Near Me NSW delivers map and plant community type information in an easy-to-use mobile app and website.
+It allows users to find information on plant community types within 200 metres, 400 metres and 1,000 metres of any location in New South Wales.

 Plot to PCT Assignment Tool

-The Plot to PCT Assignment Tool is a PCT identification tool for eastern New South Wales.
-It allows users to upload standard floristic survey plots to obtain a robust comparison to the quantitative PCT classification.
-It provides detailed downloadable information about each matched PCT.
+The Plot to PCT Assignment Tool is a plant community type identification tool for eastern New South Wales.
+It allows users to upload standard floristic survey plots to obtain a robust comparison to the quantitative plant community type classification.
+It provides detailed downloadable information about each matched plant community type.